Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Results

 Before training in each stage, both the ion-momentum and ground-truth position distributions were centered and aligned to a common molecular frame.
+Specifically, for each molecule, the emission direction of the heaviest ion fragment is defined as the \textit{x} axis.
+Then the cosine similarities of the momenta of the other ion fragments relative to the \textit{x} direction are calculated.
+The ion momentum with the smallest cosine similarity is chosen to define the \textit{y} axis through Gram-Schmidt orthonormalization so that this momentum vector would fall within the first quadrant of the \textit{x-y} plane.
+Both the momenta of all ion fragments and the initial molecular structure, after being centered at the origin, are transformed into this coordinate frame.
+For diatomics, the coordinate system is fully determined once the emission direction of the heavier ion fragment is defined as the \textit{x} axis.
 This pre-alignment procedure, applied consistently across all molecules, transforms the structure retrieval task from one with arbitrary coordinate frames to one within a fixed molecular frame, thereby eliminating the need to explicitly incorporate translational and rotational invariance into the model.

 The loss function consists of two parts: a weighted mean squared error for the predicted molecular structures, and a cross-entropy loss for uncertainty estimations.
 Both parts were used throughout the two training stages.
 The Uncertainty Estimation Module was further fine-tuned using the validation dataset while keeping the other modules frozen, during which only the second part of the loss function was used.
 All reported results were generated from the test dataset.
 The training and validation datasets only contain molecules with fewer than eight atoms, while the eight- or nine-atom molecules were set aside to test the generalization capability of the model.
-Additional details on loss function, training, and testing are provided in Methods.
+Additional details on loss function, training, and testing are provided in the Methods section.